mever-team/FairBench/docs/documentation/dimensions.md

 sensitive attributes or predictions and labels for multiple classes.
 Each dimension holds its own value.
-For example, you might have a dimension for each gender, which would be a binary array indicating the presence of that attribute in data samples.
+For example, you might have a dimension for each gender; those dimensions would be binary arrays indicating the presence of the respective attribute in data samples.

-As a common use case when using FairBench, here is how to define a multidimensional sensitive attribute for intersectional fairness:
+As a common use case is to
+define a multidimensional sensitive attribute for intersectional fairness, like so:

 ```python
 import fairbench as fb